geoffyli/agent-assisted-learning-kit/src/commands/learning-study.md

 **Technical Issues:**
 - If vault access fails, provide manual note-taking guidance and retry
-- If resources are unavailable, offer alternative materials
+- If specific resource files in `Resources/` folder are unavailable, inform user and continue with available materials
 - If progress tracking fails, maintain session state manually

 **Session Recovery:**